Uninterrupted routine seismological data processing by a decentralised group of trained individuals.

-Seismic data from more than 80 mines in 16 countries across the world stream continuously into our offices.
-Approximately 30,000 daily seismic events are processed by a team of 80 data processors 24 hours a day, 365 days a year and returned to the mine typically within minutes of the event being recorded on the mine.
-The aim is to have all data processed back on the mine within one hour of it being recorded, with large events receiving highest priority.
+Seismic data from more than 90 mines in 19 countries continuously stream into the IMS offices.
+A team of 80 data processors process approximately 30 000 seismic events 24 hours a day, 365 days a year.
+Results are returned to the mine typically within minutes of the event being recorded on the mine.
+The aim is to have all data processed and back to the mine within one hour of it being recorded.
+Large events receive the highest priority.

-The processors are assisted with their task using travel time plots and per-event Wadati plots.
-These check consistency of picks with checks on unusual source parameters popping up messages on the screen to aid the processors while processing.
+The processors are assisted in their tasks by travel-time plots and per-event Wadati plots.
+These check consistency of picks by checking on unusual source parameters popping up as messages on the screen to aid the processors while processing.

 Ideally, as many events should be classified and/or processed by algorithms, to ensure consistency, quick turnaround time and savings in cost.
 IMS has developed a wide-ranging suite of such methods, which may have varying degrees of success, depending on the particulars of the data set it is applied to.